MrGGLS/mrggls.github.io/index.md

 ## News

-**[Mar 2025]** 🔥🔥 [FuseChat-3.0](https://arxiv.org/pdf/2503.04222) is accepted to ICLR 2025 Workshop!
+**[May 2025]** 🔥🔥 *BlockPruner*, a fine-grained block pruning framework for large language models, is accepted to **ACL 2025 Findings**!
+Check out the paper [here](https://arxiv.org/pdf/2406.10594) and the code on [GitHub](https://github.com/MrGGLS/BlockPruner).

-**[Jan 2025]** 🔥🔥 We release [FuseO1-Preview](https://huggingface.co/collections/FuseAI/fuseo1-preview-678eb56093649b2688bc9977), an advanced fusion model that enhances System-II reasoning by integrating multiple O1-like models using [SCE](https://arxiv.org/abs/2408.07990) merging, excelling in mathematics, coding, and science.
+**[Jan 2025]** 🔥 We release [FuseO1-Preview](https://huggingface.co/collections/FuseAI/fuseo1-preview-678eb56093649b2688bc9977), an advanced fusion model that enhances System-II reasoning by integrating multiple O1-like models using [SCE](https://arxiv.org/abs/2408.07990) merging, excelling in mathematics, coding, and science.

 **[Dec 2024]** 🔥 We release [FuseChat-3.0](https://huggingface.co/collections/FuseAI/fusechat-30-6752d18dec430bad7a236a75) and [Blog Post](https://slit-ai.github.io/FuseChat-3.0/).
 FuseChat-3.0 contains a series of models crafted to enhance performance by integrating the strengths of multiple source LLMs into more compact target LLMs.